 How Should Testers Handle Boredom?

-I don’t know if this explanation satisfied my interviewers or if this was what they looking for.
+I am not sure if this explanation satisfied my interviewers or if this was the response they were looking for.
 But, I was not satisfied with it.
-(And, No, I still don’t know if I got that job or not :))
+(And, no, I still don’t know if I got that job or not 🙂

-I love QA and Testing- no doubt about that.
-Things need doing- nobody like brushing their teeth, but we all do it, twice (at least, we aim).
-I do like shuffling activities so things stay fresh- So, no lies there.
+There is no doubt that I love QA and Testing.
+We may not like brushing our teeth, but we all do or aim to do it twice a day.
+I do like shuffling activities so things stay fresh.
 But there is definitely more to this.
-Because let’s face it – no matter how much we want to innovate, how much we love what we do and no matter the seriousness of the issue at hand – Things sometimes get repetitive.
+Because let’s face it – no matter how much we want to innovate, how much we love what we do, and no matter the seriousness of the issue at hand – things do get repetitive sometimes.

 As always, my first step to research is STH.
 So here is what I found when I looked around:

-I found these articles to be great reads, but we are talking motivation here.
-We are talking about collective teams and traditional office setups where you have a team and some down time to try something different.
+I found these articles to be great reads, but we are talking about motivation here.
+We are talking about collective teams and traditional office setups where you have a team and some downtime to try something different.

 But the situation that I was looking into was different.
-Different, how?
+But, how?

 • What if you are the only QA person- lead and team member all in one?